popphp/pop-queue/README.md

 ### Buffer

-By default, a scheduled task's time evaluation is strict, which in most cases means that the execution time will happen on the `00` second.
-If, for some reason, there is a concern or possibility that the execution of a task would be delayed - and not be evaluated on a `00` timestamp - you can set a time buffer to "soften" the strictness of the scheduled time evaluation.
+By default, a scheduled task's time evaluation is strict, which in most cases means that the execution time will happen on the `00` second of the timestamp.
+If, for some reason, there is a concern or possibility that the execution of a task would be delayed - and not be evaluated on a `00` second timestamp - you can set a time buffer to "soften" the strictness of the scheduled time evaluation.

 The below example gives a 10 second "cushion" to ensure that if there were any processing delay, the task's scheduled time evaluation should evaluate to `true` in the window of 0-10 seconds of the